What is Google2SRT?

 Google2SRT lets you save them into SRT format, which can then be converted to other also well-known formats like

 Why would I want to download subtitles from YouTube or Google Video?

-You may have a video whose subtitles are really hard to find or if you have found them, they aren't available on your language, but there is an available version of the subtitles you are looking for on YouTube/Google Video.
-Or it's possible you like a video and it's only available through YouTube/Google Video and it's "not embedded" subtitled.
+You may know about a video whose subtitles are really hard to find or if you have found them, they are not available on your own language,

 Under what conditions can I use this software?